 Any attempt to speak is silenced harshly by our guard—one of any number of clowns that could be back here, but then, it could just be him.
 If it is just him, if I ripped off the blindfold and attacked, could I overpower him?

-I catch myself.
+I catch myself and smother the thought.
 It's crazy, exactly the sort of desperate, reckless shit someone who's been through a traumatic experience might come up with.
 I'm stronger than that.
 If I play along, I might live through this.

 But chances are I won't, I think before I can quite stop myself.
 These are the Joker's men, after all.
 He isn't known for his mercy.
 Odds are that I'll have to play some sick game and then I'll die.